 Your employees are the backbone of your retail business.
 Therefore, training and educating your staff should be one of the primary goals of your checklist.
 Given below are some tips on how to accomplish the same:

 - Give them onboarding training where they learn all the details about the products you sell, the brands you collaborate with, the discounts you offer, and an overall overview of spa retailing and spa sales.
 This process provides them the needed knowledge as to what they are required to achieve.

-- Provide them courses on the basics of sales and marketing.
+- Provide them with courses on the basics of sales and marketing.
 This will help them develop the necessary spa sales skills so that they can approach the customers in a better way.